Skip to content

 Pin bear body right sides together and sew at trace line.
 Leave an opening on the side (Red dotted line indicates sew line).
 Clip curves and sharp corners (blue arrows indicate sharp corners).

 Turn bear plush to right side through the opening.
-Stuff bear with Fiber Fill, starting at the corners farthest away from the opening.
+Stuff bear with Fiber Fill, starting at the corners farthest away from the opening (use a chopstick, or That Purple Thang).
 In this case, start by stuffing the ears, then the face, and the arms, all the way down to the legs.

 Finished DIY Bear Plushie.
 How to Make Plushie Tutorial